microsoft/api-guidelines/Guidelines.md

 5. Firehose subscriptions MUST be delivered only over HTTPS.
 Services SHOULD require other subscription types to be HTTPS.
 See the "Security" section for more details.

 ### 15.3.
 Types of subscriptions
-There are two subscription types, and services MAY implement either, both, or none.
+There are two subscription types, and services MAY implement either both or none.
 The supported subscription types are:

 1. Firehose subscriptions – a subscription is manually created for the subscribing application, typically in an app registration portal.
 Notifications of activity that any users have consented to the app receiving are sent to this single subscription.